razorpay/blade/packages/blade/src/components/TopNav/_decisions/decisions.md

    */
   icon?: IconComponent;
   /**
-   * Element to render inside the navigation item.
+   * Title of the navigation item.
-   *
+   */
-   * This can either be a string or JSX element (eg: Menu component) */ children?: React.ReactNode;
+  title?: React.ReactNode;
   /**
    * Accessibility label for the navigation item.
    */